URiem/portfolio-project-3/README.md

 2. ... easily and intuitively move through the test.
 3. ... get easily understandable results.
 4. ... understand how my score fits in with standard averages.
-3. ... learn how I can improve my score.
+5. ... learn how I can improve my score.
+6. ... save my results.

 ##### Returning Users
 As a returning user, I want to ...
 1. ... retake the test to see if my score has improved.
 2. ... access previous results.
+3. ... delete a scoresheet.

 ##### Site owner
 As the site owner, I want to ...
 1. ... develop an application that is easy to use.
 2. ... provide clear instructions of the application.
 3. ... provide the user with additional information on how to improve.
-4. ... provide the user with background information.
+4. ... provide the user with background information on speed typing.
 5. ... allow the user to save their scores and return to retest and improve their scores.

 ### Scope